RuinedViego/Ruined-Bot/README.md

 ![dasfezf](https://user-images.githubusercontent.com/81854150/127856692-a80cfd35-5c19-472f-87e8-b787ff9d56a7.jpg)

+#Download:

+Code -> Download as a zip

+# Setting Up:

-‼️ **The most important step is to make sure both the configuration files are set to your riot games path, this is for the beta testing only: **
+‼️ **The most important step is to make sure both the configuration files are set to your riot games path: ** Open config and paste your league directory.
+("E:/Games/RiotGames")
-("E:/Games/RiotGames") could be edited with any kind of notepads.
+("E:/Games/RiotGames/lockfile") could be edited with any kind of notepads.

 -The last step is to make sure that you always start the program as an administrator 👔 otherwise it won't function properly.
 -Launch the RuinedBot.exe file as an administrator, Have fun and enjoy the account farming  (⊙o⊙)
- :KataLove:
--In case you want to switch from the different bot game modes just go to the patterns folder, StartCoop, change the BotIntermediate variable with BotIntro or BotBeguinner.